ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

   src: /assets/headers/multimonheader.png
   width: 1100   # in pixels
   height: 118   # in pixels
-  alt: Multimon header image, says "Who's That Multimon?!" in pokémon style font with a Charizard sprite
+  alt: Multimon header image, says Who's That Multimon?! in pokémon style font with a Charizard sprite
 ---

 # Introduction